 - The full paper should state the major issue(s) addressed, the potential significance of the work, the theoretical and methodological approach(es) pursued, major findings, conclusions, implications, and relevant scholarly references.

-- A full/long paper will get included in the conference Abstract book as well as get published online by Springer or by IEREK’s Journals.
+- A full/long paper will be included in the conference abstracts book as well as get published online by Springer or by IEREK PRESS Journals.

 - The author should submit the full/short paper written on the writing template, through our online system before the paper submission deadline.